Camira - Gailes

 PROFILE FAQ

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the region.
-Notable ones include Springfield Parkway and Springfield Greenbank Arterial Duplication, Camira Springs Estate Stage 3 & 4, Springview Estate Villages 1, 2, and 3, and Greater Springfield Sports and Recreation Precinct.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely to affect the area.
+Notable projects include Springfield Parkway and Springfield Greenbank Arterial Duplication, Camira Springs Estate Stage 3 & 4, Springview Estate Villages 1, 2 and 3, Greater Springfield Sports and Recreation Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.